The pickability of orders

 Advanced priority settings

 There are a few extra settings that can be made to how the pickability is calculated.
 These can differ from setup to setup.
-Please contact your Ongoing Warehouse representative to help you get this right.
+Please contact your Ongoing representative to help you get this right.

 Filter on assigned warehouse